urieco/weather-app/README.md

 - Search for a specific location.
 - Toggle displaying the data in Fahrenheit or Celsius.
-- Adding images that describe the weather.
+- Adding GIFs to describe the weather.
+- Responsive Design